mkevre/Kabar-k-buru-maya/content/actions/learn-github-actions/contexts.md

 Contexts are a way to access information about workflow runs, runner environments, jobs, and steps.
 Each context is an object that contains properties, which can be strings or other objects.

-{% data reusables.actions.context-contents %} For example, the `matrix` context is only populated for jobs in a [matrix](/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).
+{% data reusables.actions.context-contents %} For example, the `matrix` context is only populated for jobs in a [build matrix](/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).

 You can access contexts using the expression syntax.
 For more information, see "[Expressions](/actions/learn-github-actions/expressions)."